Photo by Yugonov Konstantin / Shutterstock.com

 Mathopoly / Money Talks News

-Even if you missed out as a student, you can help a kid learn critical math skills.
-One way: Mathopoly (about $20), a board game invented by a teacher and recommended by math teachers.
-The game’s focus is pre-algebra math and is based on math curriculum (aligned with U.S. curriculum) for fifth through eighth grades.
-Purchase a “Junior” card bundle (about $9) for students who are less advanced — or a “combo” set, with game and Junior bundle (about $26).
-U.S. customers can order from the Canada-based company through its website with PayPal or credit card (or click at the right side of the page to download an order form “for international customers or school purchases”).
+Help a kid learn critical math skills with Mathopoly, a Monopoly-inspired board game invented by a teacher and recommended by math teachers.
+The game’s focus is pre-algebra math and is based on math curriculum for fifth through eighth grades.
+U.S. customers can order from the Canada-based company through its website with PayPal or credit card.

 3. Play money

 Amazon/ Educational Insights / Money Talks News

 There’s nothing like the (almost) real stuff to spark family fun.
 Kids can earn play money from this tray of bills and coins while learning the power of earning and how to spend, save and make change.
 A few ideas: play yard sales, bake sales, toy exchanges, “cash” for chores or a lemonade stand.
 Order Educational Insights Play Money at Amazon.

 4. Toy cash register play set

 Any toy cash register is a fun way to spark learning about earning, spending, counting and saving money.
 But this set from Funerica has an up-to-date electronic cash register with a card scanner, plus a bunch of little restaurant items: play food, pots, pans, utensils, stovetop and a grocery basket.
 The only thing missing: customers.
 Order the Funerica Toy Cash Register play set at Amazon.